sketchbuch/vscode-file-theme-processor/README.md

 `ICON_TYPE` should be passed through the function `cleanFileIconKey()`.
 Certain characters create invalid css or have a specific meaning in css and so should not be used in css declarations or class names.

-How you match decide which icons to render will depend upon your use case and are not covered in this documentation.
+How you decide which icons to render will depend upon your use case and are not covered in this documentation.

 In your templating system, `workspace.getConfiguration('workbench').iconTheme` can be used to see if file icon themes have been switched off by the user.
 If this is null the user doesn't expect to see file theme icons.